iPhone

 It's possible to use Screen Time to enforce restrictions on apps downloaded based on the age limits associated with the apps.

-This is helpful, but doesn't solve for many bypass techniques because those apps are approved for the lowest possible age limits.
+This is helpful, but doesn't solve for many bypass techniques because many apps are approved for the lowest possible age limits.

 Note